harvard-edge/MAVBench/README.md

 # Welcome to MAVBench  (Note: We plan to release the code, build scripts and a docker by Micro conference 2018(Oct 20th).
 As is, the code needs to get cleaned up and the repos might be merged, so please stay tuned)
+FORMATTING TODOs: change all the bulles for instructions to numbers.

 MAVBench is a framework targetting design and development of Micro Aerial Vehicles for roboticists, sofware and hardware designers.
 It consists of a closed-loop simulator and an end-to-end application benchmark suite.
 A closed-loop simulation platform is needed to probe and understand the intra-system (application data flow) and inter-system (system and environment) interactions in MAV applications to pinpoint bottlenecks and identify opportunities for hardware and software co-design and optimization.
 In addition to the simulator, MAVBench provides a benchmark suite, the first of its kind,